Ashab111/pafka/README.md

 Pafka is an evolved version of Apache Kafka developed by [MemArk](https://memark.io/en).
 Kafka is an open-source distributed event streaming/message queue system for handling real-time data feeds efficiently and reliably.
 However, its performance (e.g., throughput and latency) is constrained by slow external storage.
 Pafka enhances Kafka based on tiered storage architecture, which is usually equipped with high-performance SSD or Intel® Optane™ Persistent Memory (PMem).
 With the careful design of data migration algorithms, it improves overall persistence performance with low cost.
 For example, it can well support the scenario that high data production rate is repeated after an interval of time (e.g., special discount is released every one hour from a shopping website); it is also capable of improving the overall performance when high throughput is required over a long period.

-Please refer to our latest blog for Pafka benchmark and use cases :point_right: xxxxxxxxxxxxxx (中文版本)
+Please refer to our latest blog for Pafka benchmark and use cases :point_right: [English](https://memark.medium.com/pafka-0-2-0-optimized-kafka-based-on-tiered-storage-architecture-1261078ef46b) ([中文](https://memark.io/index.php/2021/09/24/pafka_020/))

 ## 2. Architecture